 Now here are some nice critters that need a home.
 Make a dog, cat, or maybe a horse.

 Woof!
 Some are hairy, some are long, and some are just a dog.
 They won't bark or bite, they are here to be created and be your friend for life.
+Lots of dog crafts for you to enjoy.

 They are wide-eyed and cute, furry and easy to do.
 Cats and kittens with their long lost mittens.
 Your kids will be meowing to get started.
+Let's make some cat crafts.

 There is no need to do chores with these farm animal crafts for kids.
 (Hip-hip hooray!)
 Children love to play farmer Joe.
 Pretend to milk the cow or check for chicken eggs.